-According to the Seattle Municipal Court, there are approximately 7,500 failure-to-appear bench warrants outstanding for criminal non-traffic cases.
-In fact, 65 percent of individuals fail to appear at their initial court intake hearing, triggering warrants.
+According to the Seattle Municipal Court, there are approximately 7,500 failure-toappear bench warrants outstanding for criminal non-traffic cases.
+In fact, 65 percent of individuals fail to appear at their initial court intake hearing, triggering warrants.14

 There is no breakout of the "failure to appear rate" for vulnerable individuals suffering from homelessness or behavioral health issues.
 However, using the King County Jail data and estimating that roughly half of Seattle Municipal Court warrants relate to individuals suffering from homelessness and/or behavioral health issues, would lead to a rough estimate of 3,750 warrants outstanding for this population.
 The Seattle Municipal Court did conduct an analysis of 168 prolific offenders in the misdemeanor criminal justice system-most of whom did fit the homelessness/behavioral health profile.
 For that sample population, 76 percent received warrants on their cases during a two-year stretch, averaging over seven warrants per person.
-Three individuals had over 30-plus warrants each.
+Three individuals had over 30-plus warrants each.15

 Every time a warrant is issued, it means that the defendant is subject to arrest by police officers and incarceration until they can see a judge.
-While Seattle police do
+While Seattle police do not actively search for persons with low-level warrants, they do run warrant checks when they encounter individuals on other matters.

-&lt;sup>13 "Estimates of Homeless Individuals Served by Public Health's Jail Health Services and Health Care for the Homeless Network (2017)," Report by King County Jail Health Services (un-dated).

-&lt;sup>14 Data obtained from Seattle Municipal Court.
+13 "Estimates of Homeless Individuals Served by Public Health's Jail Health Services and Health Care for the Homeless Network (2017)," Report by King County Jail Health Services (un-dated).
+14 Data obtained from Seattle Municipal Court.

-&lt;sup>15 "Approaches to Addressing Needs of High Barrier Individuals at Seattle Municipal Court," SMC Report to the High-Barrier Individual Working Group, May 2019.
+15 "Approaches to Addressing Needs of High Barrier Individuals at Seattle Municipal Court," SMC Report to the High-Barrier Individual Working Group, May 2019.